Trevor Story Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the ninth-ranked team ERA across all MLB pitching staffs (3.94).
+- The Astros have the ninth-ranked team ERA across all league pitching staffs (3.95).

-- Javier will try to claim his 10th win when he makes the start for the Astros, his 25th of the season.
-He is 9-2 with a 4.52 ERA and 115 strikeouts in 127 1/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Boston Red Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- In his last time out -- in relief on Monday -- the righty tossed four innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

-- The 26-year-old has amassed an ERA of 4.52, with 8.1 strikeouts per nine innings, in 24 games this season.
-Opponents have a .239 batting average against him.
+- In 11 games this season, the 28-year-old has put up an ERA of 5.21, with 6.9 strikeouts per nine innings.
+Opponents are batting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.